Idris Kabir Syed

 Idris Kabir Syed is a Lecturer in the Department of Pan-African Studies.

-A native of Kent, Ohio, Mr. Syed graduated from Kent State University with a B.A. in English and Pan-African Studies in 1994 and an M.Ed in Community Counseling in 2001.
-Today he is presently a Masters of Fine Arts candidate in Ceramics at Kent State University..
+A native of Kent, Ohio, Mr. Syed graduated from Kent State University with a B.A. in English and Pan-African Studies in 1994, an M.Ed in Community Counseling in 2001 and a MFA in 2014.

 As an undergraduate at Kent State, Mr. Syed was actively involved in numerous extracurricular activities, including Editor of Black United Students' biannual publication, Uhuru, and Middle East Chair of Progressive Students Network, as well as an active member of the May 4th Task Force.
-As a graduate student, Mr. Syed extended his involvement in local community-based activism and community development through counseling in Cuyahoga, Summit and Portage Counties.
+As a graduate student and after receiving his M.Ed., Mr. Syed extended his involvement in local community-based activism and community development through counseling in Cuyahoga, Summit and Portage Counties.
 Upon return to Kent State as a faculty member, Mr. Syed has continued local engagement as faculty adviser to the May 4th Task Force from 2010-present.

 Because of his multiple interests in Pan-African Studies, his counseling practice, and his art, Mr. Syed's research interests are, accordingly, widely varied.
 He has published articles on topics ranging from literature to Buddhism, as well as Art and Pan-African Studies.
 He has also presented papers (on topics ranging from politics to popular music) at conferences in the United States and internationally.